CharaZhu/Twitter-Sentiment-Analysis/README.md

 - Determine the political party of tweets in the Canadian Elections dataset.
 - Visualization

-### 3. Model preparation: predict the sentiment value (positive or negative)
+### 3. Model preparation
 - Classification algorithms: logistic regression, k-NN, Naive Bayes, SVM, decision trees, Random Forest and XGBoost
 - Features: Bag of Words (word frequency),TF-IDF and N-grams

 ### 4. Model implementation and tuning
-Train models on the training data from generic tweets and apply the model to the test data to obtain an accuracy value.
-Evaluate the same trained model with best performance on the Canadian Elections data.
-How well do your predictions match the sentiment labelled in the Canadian elections data?

-Choose the model that has the best performance and visualize the sentiment prediction results and the true sentiment for each of the 3 parties/candidates.
-Discuss whether NLP analytics based on tweets is useful for political parties during election campaigns.

-Split the negative Canadian elections tweets into training data (70%) and test data (30%).
-Use the true sentiment labels in the Canadian elections data instead of your

-predictions from the previous part.
-Choose three algorithms from classification algorithms (choose any 3 from logistic regression, k-NN, Naive Bayes, SVM, decision trees, ensembles (RF, XGBoost)), train multi-class classification models to predict the reason for the negative tweets.
-Tune the hyperparameters and chose the model with best score to test your prediction reason for negative sentiment tweets.
-There are 5 different negative reasons labelled in the dataset.
-Feel free to combine similar reasons into fewer categories as long as you justify your reasoning.
-You are free to define input features of your model using word frequency analysis or other techniques.
+- Train classification model to predict the sentiment value (positive or negative)
+- Train multi-class classification models to predict the reason for the negative tweets.

 ### 5. Results
 Answer the research question stated above based on the outputs of your first model.

 Describe the results of the analysis and discuss your interpretation of the results.
 Explain how each party is viewed in the public eye based on the sentiment value.